List of "Weird Al" Yankovic polka medleys: "Polkamania!"

 "Polkamania!" is the fourteenth polka medley recorded by "Weird Al" Yankovic.
-It was released on July 19, 2024, to celebrate the 10-year anniversary of his album Mandatory Fun.
+It was released on July 19, 2024, to celebrate the tenth anniversary of his album Mandatory Fun.
 On the same day, an animated music video was premiered in the same style of the music video for "Polka Face" featuring animations by Bill Plympton, Vivienne Medrano, Liam Lynch, Victor Yerrid, Cyriak, Wachtenheim/Marianetti Animation, and Ryan Krzak (notable for his popular, fan-made animated music videos for other "Weird Al" songs), as well as numerous other artists.
 The medley consists of number-one Billboard Hot 100 hits in the ten years since Yankovic released Mandatory Fun.

 The following songs are included in the medley: